the Art of being legal

 Between Phases 1) and 2) the liquidator's obligations are basically the following:

-• To dispose of the corporate assets.
+• To dispose of the company's assets.

 RESPONSIBILITIES OF THE LIQUIDATOR OF A COMPANY: